Thirumala Tirupathi Devasthanams (TTD)

 Tirupathi- ( Thirumala Tirupathi Devasthanams) Lord Venkateswara Swamy Temple)

-About Sri Venkateswara Temple:
+District in Andhra Pradesh State About Sri Venkateswara Temple:

 The